johnson-jesse/simple-backstage-app-plugin/README.md

     />
   );
 ```
-8. After saving that, and give we don't have any errors, you should see a table with basic information on your repositories.
+8. After saving that, and given we don't have any errors, you should see a table with basic information on your repositories.
 9. Here is the entire file for reference
 <details><summary>Complete ExampleFetchComponent.tsx</summary>
   <p>